Boffo box office as slew of Christmas movies opens

-NEW YORK (Reuters) - The holiday season’s new films drew crowds of people to theaters on Wednesday to make it the second highest-grossing Christmas Day on record for the U.S. and Canadian box office, according to estimates from box office tracking site Rentrak.
+NEW YORK, Dec 26 (Reuters) - The holiday season’s new films drew crowds of people to theaters on Wednesday to make it the second highest-grossing Christmas Day on record for the U.S. and Canadian box office, according to estimates from box office tracking site Rentrak.

 Yesterday’s box office haul was estimated at between $76.5 and $78 million, topping 2012’s $74.9 million Christmas day earnings.